sxmrayna/sxmrayna.github.io/about.md

 👩🏻‍🎓 Graduated from the University of Zurich, Switzerland🇨🇭

-🗣 Speaking Chinese Mandarin, English, and German.
+🗣 Speak Chinese Mandarin, English, and German.

 ---
 When not working or studying,